Sears Tower – Harvard Observatory

 Sears Tower – Harvard Observatory, Historic observatory in Cambridge, United States

-Established in 1839, Harvard Observatory installed its first major telescope in 1847, which remained the largest in the United States for two decades.
+The observatory was founded in 1839 and received its first major telescope in 1847, which held the title of largest in the United States for two decades.
+This early equipment established Harvard as a leading center for astronomical observation.

-The site achieved the first daguerreotype of a star, Vega, in 1850 through collaboration between William Bond and photographer John Adams Whipple.
+In 1850, the site achieved the first daguerreotype of a star, Vega, through collaboration between William Bond and photographer John Adams Whipple.
+This pioneering work marked the dawn of astrophotography and demonstrated how visual artistry could advance astronomy.

 Location: Cambridge